Re:Creators

 Re:Creators (stylized as Re:CREATORS) is a Japanese anime television series produced by Troyca.
-The series is about a high school student who becomes involved in a battle between several characters from manga, anime, and video games who somehow appear in the real world.
-It aired from April to September 2017, and was exclusively streamed by Amazon on their Amazon Video service.
+The series is about a high school student who becomes involved in a battle between several characters from manga, anime, and video games who somehow manifest in the real world.
+It aired from April to September 2017 and was exclusively streamed on Prime Video.
 A manga adaptation by Daiki Kase was serialized in Shogakukan's Monthly Sunday Gene-X from April 2017 to November 2019.

 Plot

-Sōta Mizushino is a young high school student and anime fan who dreams of writing his own light novel.
-While watching the anime adaptation of the mecha light novel Elemental Symphony of Vogelchevalier to look for inspiration, the tablet computer he is watching it on sputters and drags him into the anime's world, where he witnesses a battle between the anime's character Selesia and a mysterious girl wearing a military uniform.
-After returning with Selesia, Sōta discovers that other characters from different stories and forms of media were also brought to the real world, with some of them aligned with the military uniform princess, who promised them the ways to end the strife in their worlds and a way back home, unaware of her true intentions.
-To stop her, Sōta and Selesia agree to find the other characters and bring them home; lest the military uniform princess will bring untold destruction to every world that exists.
+Sōta Mizushino is a young high school student and an avid anime fan who dreams of writing his own light novel.
+While watching the anime adaptation of the mecha light novel Elemental Symphony of Vogelchevalier to look for inspiration, the tablet computer he is watching on sputters and drags him into the anime's world, where he witnesses a battle between the anime's character Selesia and a mysterious girl wearing a military uniform.
+After returning with Selesia, Sōta discovers that other characters from different stories and forms of media were also brought to the real world, with some of them aligned with the military uniform princess, who promised them ways to end the strife in their worlds and a way back home, unaware of her true intentions.
+To stop her, Sōta and Selesia agree to find the other characters and bring them home, lest the military uniform princess bring untold destruction to every world that exists.